ssl-hep/ServiceX/helm/README.md

 ## Self-Hosting

-The [Scalable Systems Laboratory](https://iris-hep.org/ssl.html) (SSL) at IRIS-HEP maintains two instances of ServiceX: one to transform xAOD input files, and one to transform flat ntuples.
+The [Scalable Systems Laboratory](https://iris-hep.org/ssl.html) (SSL) at IRIS-HEP maintains multiple instances of ServiceX to transform several input formats from different experiments.

-However, ServiceX is an open-source project, and you are welcome to host your own deployment.
+In addition, ServiceX is an open-source project, and you are welcome to host your own deployment.
 Instructions on how to configure and deploy ServiceX can be found in our [deployment guide](DEPLOYMENT.md).

 ## Contributing